ietf-wg-asdf/SDF/sdf.md

 is trivial, the result is not shown here.

 This appendix makes use of CDDL "features" as defined in {{Section 4 of -control}}.
-A feature named "1.0" is used to indicate parts of the syntax being deprecated towards SDF draft 1.1, and a feature named "1.1" is used to indicate new syntax intended for SDF draft 1.1 and thus base SDF.
 Features whose names end in "-ext" indicate extension points for further evolution.